Paris-Orly Airport Guide (ORY)

 Lost and found offices in Orly South (Gate G) and Orly West (Gate I) can deal with missing items.

-There is a fully equipped business centre, the Centre Affaires (tel: 01 4975 1740), at Orly South terminal with telephone, photocopying, fax and video facilities as well as meeting space that can accommodate up to 190 delegates.
-Meeting rooms and are also provided at some nearby hotels, including the Hilton Paris Orly (tel: 01 4512 4512; www3.hilton.com).
+There is a fully equipped business centre, the Centre Affaires, at Orly South terminal with telephone, photocopying, fax and video facilities as well as meeting space that can accommodate up to 190 delegates.
+Meeting rooms and are also provided at some nearby hotels, including the Hilton Paris Orly (tel: +33 1 4512 4512; www3.hilton.com).

-Paris-Orly Airport has a range of facilities for disabled passengers, who are asked to inform their airline of their special needs in advance of arrival.
-Amongst these services are welcome desks for disabled passengers at Orly West exit W on the first floor, and at Orly South exit E on the ground floor, lowered cash points and public phones, and designated toilets.
+Paris-Orly Airport is fully accessible to disabled passengers with specialised welcome desks at Orly West exit W on the first floor, and at Orly South exit E on the ground floor, lowered ATMs and public phones, and adapted toilets.
 Disabled parking spaces are located in all airport car parks.
 The shuttle buses at the airport can accommodate wheelchair users.
+Any passengers who may require additional assistance are advised to contact their airline before travelling.

 Orly West and Orly South terminals both have short-term car parks directly opposite the terminal buildings, which are directly linked to the terminal either by lift or travelator.
 Long-term and economy car parks also serve both terminals, and are linked by a free shuttle bus service.

-Car hire companies at Paris-Orly Airport include: Avis, Budget, Enterprise, Europcar, Firefly, Hertz, Sixt and TT Car Transit.
+Car hire companies at Paris-Orly Airport include: Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Europcar, Firefly, Hertz, National, Sixt, Thrifty and TT Car Transit.
 Desks for these operators are located in both terminals.